 The full torture report is the most comprehensive account of the torture program to date.
-It took more than three years to complete, and is based on the review of millions of CIA and other records, although the CIA refused to let Senate investigators interview its employees.
+It took more than three years to complete, and is based on the review of millions of CIA and other records.

 The following month, the new Chairman of the SSCI, Senator Richard Burr (R-N.C.), wrote to President Obama with an unprecedented request: he asked that the agencies transfer their copies of the full torture report back to the Senate.
-Senator Burr’s request—an attempt to evade FOIA and to keep the report from the American public—has been roundly condemned by members of the SSCI and other Senators.
+Senator Burr’s request—an attempt to evade FOIA and to keep the report from the American public—was roundly condemned by members of the SSCI and other Senators.
 In response to an emergency motion by the ACLU in its FOIA suit, the agencies committed to retain their copies of the full report while litigation is pending.

 The response to the SSCI’s public release of the torture report’s executive summary shows how important it is for the full report to be released.
 The summary describes how the CIA repeatedly misled Congress, the Justice Department, the White House, the media, and the public about its torture program—including misrepresentations about the “effectiveness” of torture, the brutality of the agency’s techniques, and the number of detainees in its custody.
 It generated global attention and spurred renewed calls for investigation and prosecution of the architects of the torture program.
 President Obama described the executive summary as reinforcing “my long-held view that these harsh methods were not only inconsistent with our values as a nation, they did not serve our broader counterterrorism efforts or our national security interests.”
 Yet executive branch agencies are fighting the release of the full torture report.

 Following years of litigation and advocacy by the ACLU, the government has released over 100,000 pages of documents concerning the abuse and torture of detainees by the CIA and Department of Defense.
 (These records are indexed and searchable through our Torture Database.)
 However, relatively few of those documents — only 106 of approximately 5,000 — were authored by the CIA.
-The release of the full torture report and the Panetta Report is necessary to illuminate the program’s legal and moral failings, the CIA’s evasions and misrepresentations to Congress, the White House, and the American public, and to make sure the CIA never again engages in unlawful detention and torture.
+The release of the full torture report is necessary to illuminate the program’s legal and moral failings, the CIA’s evasions and misrepresentations to Congress, the White House, and the American public, and to make sure the CIA never again engages in unlawful detention and torture.